celineyuwono/notes/DevOps/Big Data and Hadoop.md

 ### Source URL: [https://www.youtube.com/watch?v=iANBytZ26MI](https://www.youtube.com/watch?v=iANBytZ26MI)

 1. **Parallel processing:** Using multiple processors for high volume of data with different formats/diff kinds of data (structured, semi-structured, unstructured).
 For example, even in a tweet, it is a mix of data so using a single processor is impossible, too time consuming.
-In other words, parallel processing = distributed storage and multiple processors. <![if !vml]>![A picture containing table
+In other words, parallel processing = distributed storage and multiple processors.

-Description automatically generated](file:////Users/ts-celine.yuwono/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image001.png)<![endif]>
+Screenshot

-2. Big Data: Massive amount of data that cannot be stored, processed, analyzed using traditional ways.
+2.  **Big Data:** Massive amount of data that cannot be stored, processed, analyzed using traditional ways.
 Big Data is used when data has high volume, requires high velocity/speed to get, has huge variety that requires high processing, must be reduced to a certain value/pre-processed, veracity/data has uncertainty, meaning high processing (ex.
 Twitter data).

-<![if !supportLists]>3. <![endif]>Big Data challenges -> solutions solved by Hadoop
+3. Big Data challenges -> solutions solved by Hadoop:

-<![if !supportLists]>a. <![endif]>Single central storage -> Distributed storage
+	- Single central storage -> Distributed storage.

-<![if !supportLists]>b. <![endif]>Serial processing -> Parallel processing
+	- Serial processing -> Parallel processing.

-<![if !supportLists]>c. <![endif]>Lack of ability to process unstructured data (or mix of data) -> ability to do so
+	- Lack of ability to process unstructured data (or mix of data) -> ability to do so.

-<![if !supportLists]>4. <![endif]>Hadoop: framework that manages big data storage in a distributed way and processes it parallelly.
+4. **Hadoop:** Framework that manages big data storage in a distributed way and processes it parallelly.
 Components:

 <![if !supportLists]>a. <![endif]>Hadoop storage unit (Hadoop HDFS): Specially designed for storing huge datasets in commodity hardware.